|

 manifold, a flow control valve directs

-this gas into an energy recovery chamber
+the gas into an energy recovery chamber,

-all while preheating the process stream.
+thus preheating the process stream.

-Moving towards the catalyst bed, the
+Moving towards the catalyst bed, the temperature of both the

-process gas and contaminants are
+process gas and contaminants increases as heat is transferred from the

 bed.